Jermayne MacAgy: Career

 MacAgy worked at the California Palace of the Legion of Honor in San Francisco for 14 years.
-Over the span of that time she held "positions ranging from curator to acting director" (Herbert 1998, pp. 31–32).
+Over the span of that time she held "positions ranging from curator to acting director".
 Throughout her career at the Legion of Honor she established a reputation for her exhibitions that were presented in a new and dramatic style, as well as her focus on the museum's educational outreach.
+In 1942, she hosted the first Jackson Pollock exhibition in San Francisco, following that with one-artist shows by Arshile Gorky, Robert Motherwell, Mark Rothko, and Clyfford Still.
 As a museum educator at the Legion of Honor she started a city funded program where other museum educators in the community could give slide lectures and installed mini displays in nearby schools.

 In 1955, she became the director of the Contemporary Arts Museum Houston.
-There she "reinvented the space," especially by her use of new and diverse platforms of display that "included potted plants, beds of gravel and bark, temporary partitions, scrims, theatrical lighting, and pedestals of all shapes and sizes combined in unusual ways" (Herbert 1998, p.
-32).
+There she "reinvented the space," especially by her use of new and diverse platforms of display that "included potted plants, beds of gravel and bark, temporary partitions, scrims, theatrical lighting, and pedestals of all shapes and sizes combined in unusual ways".
 Her exhibitions at the Contemporary Arts Association include Mark Rothko in 1957, "The Trojan Horse: The Art of the Machine" in 1958, "The Common Denominator: Modern Design, 3500 BC- 1958 AD" in 1958, and "Romantic Agony: From Goya to de Kooning" in 1959.
 In 1959, she mounted her first exhibition at Mies van der Rohe's Cullinan Hall, a new wing of Houston's Museum of Fine Arts designed by Mies van der Rohe: "Totems Not Taboo: An Exhibition of Primitive Art," which earned accolades from Buckminster Fuller and Rene d'Harnoncourt, director of the Museum of Modern Art.

-In 1959, she left the Contemporary Arts Museum to "teach art history and curate exhibitions for the University of St. Thomas" (Herbert 1998, p.
-32).
+In 1959, she left the Contemporary Arts Museum to "teach art history and curate exhibitions for the University of St. Thomas" in Houston, Texas.